dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_decomposition.md

 This module contains the business logic related to question submissions and posterior review/vetting of such submissions.

 ### <span style="color:#0080ff">quiz</span>
-This module contains the business logic related to quizzes
+This module contains the business logic related to quizzes, including the ordering of the questions, among others.

 ### <span style="color:#0080ff">statement</span>
 This module contains services to handle the data colected in the various stages of a student answering the quiz, including the start of the quiz, when there's a click in a multiple choice answer, or the quiz is completed.